samidalouche/gisgraphy-mirror/gisgraphy/src/sql/README.txt

  Run the resetdb script only if there is some errors, the warnings can be ignored.

- here is the command line you should run to manually reset the import : psql -U YOURUSER -h YOURIP -f resetdb.sql psql -U YOURUSER -h YOURIP -f create_tables.sql
+ here is the command line you should run to manually reset the import : psql -U YOURUSER -h YOURIP -d gisgraphy  -f resetdb.sql psql -U YOURUSER -h YOURIP -d gisgraphy  -f create_tables.sql

  the insert_users.sql script is the one that insert the admin and a simple user. the password are the same as the login.
 YOU MUST CHANGE it the first time you login. via the "edit profile" menu. if you've check the remember me checkbox on the login page. you must logout and login to be abble to change the password.